 Many experienced rhinoplasty surgeons agree that the outcome of the initial operation is about 80%-90% predictable.
 About 10-20% of patients nationally, may choose to have some secondary surgery.

 A minor revision to a scar or filing down a bit of bone to even out the profile can be easier that the original procedure.
 However, if there are major cosmetic or functional issues that need to be addressed, the revision operation is frequently more difficult, longer and more challenging than the original operation.
 Every time you have nasal surgery, scar forms under the skin and around the cartilages of the nose.
 This scar can make the surgery more difficult.
 In addition, you may require cartilage grafts from your ears or elsewhere to properly revise your nose.

 Ultimately only you can make that decision.
-However, I usually can help give you a realistic prediction with regard to the likely outcome.
-I will not operate on you unless I really think I can improve your nose.
+However, Dr. Bentkover usually can help give you a realistic prediction with regard to the likely outcome.
+He will not operate on you unless he really thinks he can improve your nose.

-I will carefully examine your nose and review your operative notes from the previous surgery.
-I will listen to you to determine what exactly is bothering you about your nose.
-Based on all this information, I generally can tell how complex a procedure you may need.
+Dr. Bentkover will carefully examine your nose and review your operative notes from the previous surgery.
+He will listen to you to determine what exactly is bothering you about your nose.
+Based on all this information, he generally can tell how complex a procedure you may need.
 Revision surgery, however, can have its surprises.
-Sometimes I may not know exactly what needs to be done until I am at surgery.
+Sometimes he may not know exactly what needs to be done until the actual procedure.

 Nasal pain should be about the same or less than the original procedure, depending on the extent of the surgery.
 If he needs to use cartilage grafts from your ear, the ear is often more tender than the nose after surgery.
 Our patients usually complain of little pain, but everyone has his/her own, personal pain threshold.
 We will provide a prescription for an appropriate amount of pain medication.